 - Volatility: Bitcoin’s still a highly volatile asset that changes price every second, every day

-- Fraud / Bankruptcy: While holding your own private keys secures you against this risk, many users still allow other third parties to custody their funds for them (or hold the private keys on their behalf).
-This trust in a third party such as a centralised exchange then exposes them to other risks such as that exchange going bankrupt, being a victim of hacking, being shut down by a government or simply doing fraudulent things.
+- Fraud / Bankruptcy: While holding your own Private Keys secures you against this risk, many users still allow other third parties to custody their funds for them (or hold the private keys on their behalf).
+This trust in a third party such as a centralized exchange then exposes them to other risks such as Crypto Exchange Bankruptcies, being a victim of hacking, being shut down by a government or simply doing fraudulent things.
 To avoid this, it’s recommended you always remove your bitcoins from any exchange and hold your own private keys.
 This also greatly increases your Bitcoin Privacy too.

 - Regulation: As Bitcoin is still very new, regulations are still quite unknown and are evolving as time goes on.
 As Bitcoin grows and draws more attention upon itself, regulation is expect to increase

 - Hacking: While this is a risk with virtually all assets in today’s modern world, Bitcoin is often stored by the user and not a financial institution and as such, may not be secured as well if the user isn’t very technical.
 This can lead to users losing their bitcoins to any number of hacking tricks that wouldn’t otherwise be possible.
-It should be noted though that using a dedicated Hardware Wallet (basically just a USB drive) can basically eliminate this risk.
+It should be noted though that using a dedicated Hardware Crypto Wallet can significantly eliminate this risk.

 - Fungibility: While the Bitcoin network sees all bitcoins as equal, countries, governments or even private companies may mark certain bitcoins.
 This mark may mean they don’t get processed by them or are otherwise censored in some way by merchants.
 You could still send/receive them using your own Bitcoin Wallet, but this marking reduces the fungibility of bitcoins and could potentially strand your asset if this happened to you.
 This risk could potentially be solved via Bitcoin Mixers and coin mixing protocols such as CoinJoin, but again this is a risk that will likely evolve over time as Bitcoin grows.